AnyChart/docs.anychart.com/Supported_Data_Formats.md

 <a href="./Working_with_Data/Using_Data_Sets">Using Data Sets</a>

 ###CSV
-CSV is obviously the best solution when you need to minimize the size of data input, using it is as easy as any other way, but CSV also lacks flexibility that JS API way has.
+CSV is obviously the best solution when you need to minimize the size of data input.
+Using it is as easy as any other way, but CSV also lacks flexibility that JS API way has.
 ```
 // create CSV string
 var csvString = '2009-02-05,6764.81\n' +